Impossibleclone/vimingo/README.md

 **vimingo**

-A simple terminal-based text editor written in Go using the tcell package.
+A simple terminal-based text editor written in Go using bubbletea.
 Features implemented till now:

 Insert and command modes (similar to Vim)